-Contractor figures are derived from actual returns provided by contractors utilised to undertake work on behalf of Northern Powergrid.
+Contractor figures are derived from actual returns provided by contractors

 Building energy usage

 Natural gas, Diesel and other fuels are all categorised as fuel combustion and must be converted to tCO2e on either a Gross Calorific Value (Gross CV) or Net Calorific Value (Net CV) basis.
 The chosen approach should be explained, including whether it has been adapted over time.